 Akhmim had two temples of Min as well as temples of other deities, who were Persephone, Amun, Agathos-Daimon, Araus, Hermes, and Chnoubis (Van Rengen, 2013).
 Akhmim is also mentioned in the Demotic Book of Thoth:

 “A great master and his group are located in Akhmim.“The Secret Wisdom of Thoth

 The Egyptian God Thoth was assimilated with Hermes.
 In the third century AD, Hermes became Trismegistos.
 The oldest attestation of this epithet is a dedication from Panopolis by G. Julius Severus, a soldier of the legio II Traiana fortis Gordiana (AD 238-244).
-Agathos Daimon was identical with the Egyptian Shai, god of the good fate.
+Agathos Daimon was identical to the Egyptian Shai, god of the good fate.
 Agathos Daimon was very popular in Panopolis and is still attested in the fourth and fifth centuries.

 In the nome, outside the metropolis, cultures also intermingled.
-A complex half way up the cliff in the middle of the necropolis of Athribis, has been identified as an Asklepieion and Anubieion.
+A complex halfway up the cliff in the middle of the necropolis of Athribis, has been identified as an Asklepieion and Anubieion.
 As suggested by demotic graffiti, the temple of Asklepios served as a place of incubation for the sick who spent the night looking for a cure from the god.

 Asklepios was often assimilated with Imouthes (Imhotep), who appears a few times among the Egyptian nomenclature of Bompae.
-In Akhmim we find thus the worship of Hermes, Ammon, Thoth, Agathos Daimon and Asclepius in one place.
+In Akhmim we find thus the worship of Hermes, Ammon, Thoth, Agathos Daimon, and Asclepius in one place.